 You might be thinking “but this is madness!
 People are fundamentally lazy slack-arses.
 They only work hard because there’s a big strong leader yelling at them and telling them what to do and how to do it.
 And reminding them that their paycheck is on the line if they don’t pull their socks up.
 If we let people do whatever they want, nothing will get done!
 Everyone will be slacking off, or wandering around in a hopeless mess, crying out for some clear directions!”.

-This is a manifestation of a sad and misguided “management 1.0” line of thinking.
-This is what Frederick Taylor thought, 100 years ago.
 The world has moved on.
 We are not building widgets according to a scientific textbook anymore.
 These days, we are engaged in collaborative knowledge work.
 We need to empower and trust our people, so they can get the best job done that they can.
-You need to empower and trust all your people, all the time, or you need to stop working with them.
+You need to empower and trust your people, or you need to stop working with them.

 Life is too short for bad projects, grumpy bosses, unhappy workers and micro-management.
 If you don’t trust the people you work with, don’t work with them.
 Sack them, or sack yourself, and go work for another company.